 Iran's water issues are similar to those faced by the drought-plagued American southwest.
-The United States should offer the prospect of water cooperation and investment to incentivize Iran's leadership to return to the negotiating table to work out a comprehensive treaty covering Iran's illicit nuclear program, as well as its hegemonic regional agenda and destabilizing ballistic missile pursuits.
-The Trump administration should target messaging directly to the Iranian people through platforms such as Voice of America-Persian News Network and Radio Farda, letting Iranians know that the government and people of the U.S. stand ready to help the Iranian nation contend with long-term drought conditions, adapting to climate change, and upgrading and helping maintain water infrastructure and governance.
+The United States should offer the prospect of water cooperation and investment to incentivize Iran's leadership to work out a comprehensive treaty covering Iran's illicit nuclear program, as well as its hegemonic regional agenda and destabilizing ballistic missile pursuits.
+The Biden administration should target messaging directly to the Iranian people through platforms such as Voice of America-Persian News Network and Radio Farda, letting Iranians know that the government and people of the U.S. stand ready to help the Iranian nation contend with long-term drought conditions, adapting to climate change, and upgrading and helping maintain water infrastructure and governance.